Health and science innovation

 July Health and Science Innovation Challenge

-The AstraZeneca Health and Science Innovation Challenge accepts applications from US-based nonprofits in July of each year for up to $15,000.
+The AstraZeneca Health and Science Innovation Challenge accepts applications from eligible 501(c) organizations in the US in July of each year for up to $15,000.

 Funding supports programs that meet one of the following objectives: